11.00am to 3.00pm, Thursday 28 October

 This workshop is strictly for 13–15 year-olds only.
 Please note this workshop will include a 30 minute unsupervised lunch break.
-Students are asked to bring their own lunch and drink.
+Students should bring their own lunch and a drink.

 Discounted tickets are available to Ri Members.
 Find out more about how to join.

 Refunds can only be issued for tickets cancelled at least two weeks (14 calendar days) in advance of the event date.
 Please note that this supersedes our normal event terms and conditions.

 Benefit from free and better than half-price tickets, special offers and access to the CHRISTMAS LECTURES ticket ballot.